MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/index.md

 ## Tutorials to follow next

-IBM MobileFirst Foundation 8.0 beta currently supports only the Mobile Foundation Bluemix service.
+IBM MobileFirst Foundation 8.0 currently supports only the Mobile Foundation Bluemix service.

 * Create a MobileFirst Server instance on IBM Containers [using the MobileFirst Platform Mobile Foudation ](using-mobile-foundation/).